Skip to main content

 1. From the Lumi navigation menu, click Integrations > S3 pull.

-2. Under Configure AWS access: Create an AWS IAM role, copy the trust policy.
+3. Scroll down to the Create an AWS IAM role step and copy the trust policy.
 You'll use it to create an IAM role in AWS.

 Create an IAM role with the trust policy: